 CyanoHABs draw down the CO2 from the atmosphere, turning lakes into CO2 sinks.

-A recent study published in Science Advances concludes that during photosynthesis, CyanoHABs also produce significant amounts of the greenhouse gas methane Substantial rates of methane production are observed under diverse conditions – light, dark, oxic, and anoxic.
+A study published in Science Advances concludes that CyanoHABs CyanoHABs produce significant amounts of greenhouse gas methane during photosynthesis.
+Substantial methane production rates are observed under diverse conditions – light, dark, oxic, and anoxic.

-This creates a positive feedback loop: higher global water temperatures stimulate more CyanoHABs, which emit more methane, which provokes more global warming.
+This creates a positive feedback loop: higher global water temperatures stimulate more CyanoHABs, which emit more methane, contributing to global warming.

 Treatment from Cyanobacteria

-CyanoHABs present significant challenges for environmental management of water bodies.
+CyanoHABs cause significant challenges for environmental management of water bodies.

-Ensuring healthy functioning of water ecosystems and safety of recreational activities requires effective management of CyanoHABs.
+Ensuring the healthy functioning of water ecosystems and the safety of recreational activities requires effective management of CyanoHABs.

 There are various methods to treat CyanoHABs, including physical removal, chemical procedures, biological inactivation, and ultrasonic control.

-Chemical treatment is the most commonly used method, which is also the most dangerous to the environment.
+Chemical treatment is the most common treatment method, and also the most damaging to the environment.
 It involves using copper sulfate and hydrogen peroxide, which cause sudden death or lysis of Cyanobacterial cells.
-As a result, the release of massive amounts of cyanotoxins occurs.
-Chemical intervention does not resolve the core problem of CyanoHABs, as they can reappear after the treatment.
+Massive amounts of Cyanotoxins are being released back into the water.
+Chemical intervention does not resolve the core problem of CyanoHABs, which reappear after treatment.

-Reducing the amount of nutrient loads entering the water systems could help limit the CyanoHAB growth.
-However, this requires radical changes in urban, agricultural, and industrial activities that produce the nutrient pollution.
-The major sources of nutrient pollution include: agriculture, aquaculture, animal farming, wastewater, storm water, fossil fuels, and households.
-This great variety of sources makes nutrient pollution very difficult to control as quickly and effectively as necessary.
+Reducing the nutrient loading entering our water systems could help limit the CyanoHAB growth.
+However, this requires radical changes in urban, agricultural, and industrial activities – the main nutrient pollution producers.
+Sources of nutrient pollution include agriculture, aquaculture, animal farming, wastewater, stormwater, fossil fuels, and households.
+This great variety of sources makes nutrient pollution tremendously difficult to control as quickly and effectively as necessary.

-To avoid using harmful chemicals and achieve a fast and effective treatment, LG Sonic has developed an ultrasound technology to control algal blooms.
-This ultrasonic system creates a sound barrier on the top layers of the water to control the Cyanobacterial growth.
+To avoid using harmful chemicals and achieve a fast and effective treatment, LG Sonic has developed an ultrasound technology to manage algal blooms.
+This ultrasonic system creates a sound barrier on the top layers of the water to control the growth of Cyanobacteria.
 Under such conditions, Cyanobacteria cannot reach the water surface, so it cannot keep growing.
-To maintain the ecological balance, the system does not eliminate Cyanobacteria completely.
-It reduces them by up to 90%.
-In this way, the water ecosystem can be safely restored by reducing and controlling healthy levels of Cyanobacteria.
+To maintain the ecological balance, the technology does not eliminate Cyanobacteria; it reduces them by up to 90%.
+This way, the water ecosystem is safely restored by maintaining healthy levels of Cyanobacteria.

 Successful mitigation of CyanoHABs must rely on an in-depth understanding of the principles of aquatic ecosystem dynamics.
 It must be based on reliable surveillance, alerts, eco-friendly treatment methods, and adequate action plans.
-Inadequate mitigation of CyanoHABs can lead to extensive damage to aquatic ecosystems.
-This can cause significant socio-economic losses that can be even worse than the impacts of CyanoHABs.
+Inadequate mitigation of CyanoHABs leads to serious damage to aquatic ecosystems.
+This can cause significant socio-economic losses that can be even worse than the impacts of toxic Cyanobacterial blooms.